 This is the first of three DIY wedding flower tutorials we’ll be bringing you over the coming weeks.
 These beautiful and striking floral arrangements for chair backs truly elevate a wedding aisle or reception and couldn’t be simpler to create.

 The lovely Emily and Lucy at 3acre Blooms will take you through each step, with lots of helpful images from Ross Talling.
 If you have any questions or would like some more guidance, do leave a comment under the post and we’ll help!
 See here for more floral DIY projects or visit The List to call in the professionals like the 3acre Blooms girls.
 They make it look easy, but we’d recommend a couple of trial runs before the big day 🙂

-Enjoy!
+Enjoy creating some of your own wedding flower decor!
 And if you’re giving this a go please do share on Instagram so we can see your creations!